 The woman, Neetu Dwivedi (40) — who sustained 80 per cent burns — was admitted to Lucknow’s Civil Hospital, where her condition is stated to be critical.

-- Woman set on fire after rape by father-in-law, dies
+- ‘Set on fire by husband, his mother’, woman dies

 - Woman who was ‘set ablaze by cops’ dies, kin demand CBI probe

 - UP journalist’s death: Cops punch holes in ‘murder’ theory

 Neetu’s elder son Santosh, who is a stringer with a local Hindi daily, said: “My mother told me that she had offered the policemen Rs 10,000 to let my father go.
 But they refused and instead demanded Rs 1 lakh.
 They even tried to snatch her gold chain and threatened to frame my father in the attempt to murder case if she failed to arrange the amount.”

 “The policemen misbehaved with her when she entered in an argument with them.
 Meanwhile, one policeman threw petrol on my mother and set her on fire.
 Screaming for help, she ran outside but had sustained serious burns by then,” he added.